-‘3 strikes’ sentencing reform leaves out Washington inmates
+Lifer inmates excluded from Washington ‘3 strikes’ change

 OLYMPIA, Wash.
-(AP) — A small group of inmates, disproportionately black, are set to stay in Washington state prisons for life — left out of the latest in a multi-year wave of reforms easing tough-on-crime “three strikes” laws around the U.S.
+(AP) — Dozens of inmates, many of them black, are set to stay in Washington state prisons for life — left out of the latest in a multi-year wave of reforms easing tough-on-crime “three-strikes” laws around the U.S.

-At least 24 states including Washington passed such laws during the 1990s, embracing tough-on-crime rhetoric.
-But nearly half have since scaled them back amid concern that habitual but less-violent offenders were being stuck behind bars for life with hardcore felons.
+At least 24 states including Washington passed such laws during the 1990s, driven by rising violent crime rates.
+But nearly half have since scaled them back amid concern that habitual but less-violent offenders were being stuck behind bars for life with hard-core felons.

 Washington’s 1993 three-strikes law was among the first and stands out as among the nation’s strictest.
-But lawmakers targeted it for reform this year with legislation removing second-degree robbery — generally defined as a robbery without a deadly weapon or significant injury — from the list of crimes qualifying for cumulative life sentences.
+Lawmakers targeted it for reform this year with legislation removing second-degree robbery — generally defined as robbery without a deadly weapon or significant injury — from the list of crimes qualifying for cumulative life sentences.

-But while the original reform included a retroactive clause, making inmates sentenced under the old law eligible for resentencing, an amendment pushed by a prosecutors’ group cut out retroactivity.
+The original reform made inmates sentenced under the old law eligible for resentencing.
+But an amendment pushed by a prosecutors’ group cut out the retroactivity that would have applied to those already behind bars.
 Washington governor and Democratic presidential contender Jay Inslee signed the changes into law April 29.

-That means about 62 inmates convicted of second-degree robbery will be left serving life sentences, according to state records, even after judges stop “striking out” new offenders convicted of the same crimes.
-About half are black, despite African Americans making up only 4% of Washington’s population.
+That means 62 inmates convicted of second-degree robbery will still serve life sentences, according to state records, even after judges stop “striking out” new offenders convicted of the same crimes.
+The racial makeup of the group is disproportionate: About half are black, despite African Americans making up only 4% of Washington’s population.

 Under the original bill, the inmates with a robbery “strike” would have had the opportunity to have their life sentences re-examined by judges — but now they won’t.

-Supporters of the amendment have said even less-serious robberies can leave emotional scars, and that prosecutors might have set aside more serious charges because they knew second-degree robbery convictions would mean life in prison for those offenders.
+Supporters of the amendment have said even less serious robberies can leave emotional scars, and that prosecutors might have set aside more serious charges because they knew second-degree robbery convictions would mean life in prison for those offenders.

-But inmates among the 62 described frustration that offenders with similar records may face drastically shorter sentences going forward.
+But inmates still facing life behind bars described frustration that offenders with similar records may face drastically shorter sentences going forward.

 “It’s just wrong on its face, to make people rot in prison for the rest of their life on a sentence that doesn’t even exist anymore,” said John Letellier, 67, whose 1999 fast food restaurant robbery earned him his third strike.